uberhalit/CitraTouchControl/README.md

 3. Install [Microsoft Remote Desktop Beta](https://play.google.com/store/apps/details?id=com.microsoft.rdc.android.beta) on your mobile device
 4. Start it and add a new Desktop connection to your host PC
   1. Insert the local IP and Windows credentials of your host PC
-  2. Enable "Custom display resolution" and set it to the lowest one available (100% sacling)
+  2. Enable "Custom display resolution" and set it to the lowest one available (100% scaling)
   3. If you want sound, then set Sound to "Play sound on device" (this will require additional bandwidth)
   4. On the first connection press the menu button of the app (the one in the top bar with the 3 lines) and enable Touch in the fly-in-window on the right